Sydir Kovpak: World War II

 Kovpak mastered guerrilla tactics and was awarded Hero of the Soviet Union title twice (1942; 1944).
 In the summer of 1943 Germans managed to hunt down and kill Kovpak's second in command Semyon Rudnev who was replaced by a new right-hand man Petro Vershigora who would later become a writer and dedicate his books to Kovpak's underground resistance.

 Sydir Kovpak was promoted to the rank of Major General in 1943.
 According to the memoirs of his lieutenant Vershigora, his promotion and General's stars were airdropped to his partisan unit's position deep behind the front lines.
-After the end of the Second World War Sydir Kovpak held key positions in the leadership of Soviet Ukraine, including Vice Chairman of the Supreme Court of Ukraine in 1947 and Supreme Council of Ukraine in 1967.
+After the end of the Second World War Sydir Kovpak held key positions in the leadership of Soviet Ukraine, including Vice Chairman of the Supreme Court of Ukraine in 1947 and Supreme Soviet of Ukraine in 1967.
 He also was a member of the Supreme Soviet of the Soviet Union for the 2nd through 7th convocations.